Yigitalp02/Yigitalp02/README.md

 # 💫 About Me:
-I’m Yiğit Alp Bilgin, a Senior Software Engineering student at Istanbul Technical University <br>and a Junior Frontend & App Developer at Compuvi. <br>I like building clean, user-friendly web, desktop and mobile apps and occasionally tinkering with game development. <br>I enjoy learning new tools, experimenting with my code, and exploring what’s next in tech.
+I’m Yiğit Alp Bilgin, a Senior Software Engineering student at Istanbul Technical University and a Junior Frontend & App Developer at Compuvi. <br>I like building clean, user-friendly web, desktop and mobile apps and occasionally tinkering with game development. <br>I enjoy learning new tools, experimenting with my code, and exploring what’s next in tech.

 ## 🌐 Socials: